Travel planning 2024: New airlines and destinations from Changi Airport

 This Bangkok-based low-cost carrier was established in 2016 as a joint venture between Vietnamese low-cost carrier VietJet Air and Chiangmai-based Kan Air’s president Somphong Sooksanguan.

-It has been operating twice-daily flights from Singapore to Bangkok since April 2022, and was named one of the world’s top 10 safest low-cost airlines in 2022 by airline safety and product rating website AirlineRatings.
+It operates once-daily flights from Singapore to Bangkok – a service that started in April 2022 – and was named one of the world’s top 10 safest low-cost airlines in 2022 by airline safety and product rating website AirlineRatings.

 The airline offers an ultra-premium fare called SkyBoss, which gives passengers access to a host of VIP experiences, including priority seat selection, complimentary food and drinks and private lounge access.
 A return ticket on economy from Singapore to Bangkok costs US$158 (S$210) while a SkyBoss ticket on the same route costs upwards of US$540.